hjkgrp/starter-hugo-research-group/content/tutorials/2013-05-21-ten-research-tools-and-shortcuts/index.md

-1. 10.Generating random numbers
+10. Generating random numbers

 Sometimes, e.g. when starting an MD run, you may want to see with a random number.
-It’s as simple as $RANDOM!
+It’s as simple as `$RANDOM`!
 Put it in your bash scripts or try it at the commandline.